-Food products are sometimes labelled with different kinds of indicators, many of which are related to specific aspects of sustainability, e.g. fair trade, food authenticity, animal welfare, food miles, CO2 and water footprint.

-The lack of a clear definition and proof of impact in combination with the use of own indicators been started by many retailers and manufacturers, which are considered to be subjective, has led to much consumer confusion and, in the end, to disbelief and distrust.
-It does not make sense to create yet more indicators, however it is important to engage the consumers themselves.
-For optimal engagement they should decide which information should be aggregated into personalized reports on food products, which would allow the individualization of sustainability data without causing information overflow.
+Food products are sometimes labelled with different kinds of indicators many of which are related to specific aspects of sustainability, such as e.g. fair trade, eco-friendly or organic production, animal welfare, food miles, $CO_2$ and water footprint, etc. The lack of a clear definition and proof of impact has led to much consumer confusion and in the end led to disbelief and distrust, especially because many retailers and manufacturers have started to use their own indicators, which are considered to be subjective.
+It does not make sense to create yet another indicator.
+However, it is important to engage the consumers themselves, and let them decide which information should be combined into information that makes sense.
+In a way individualization of sustainability data about food products is needed.

-Nowadays the Big Data revolution enables quick combination and correlation of massive amounts of data, even when much of it is unstructured.
+Of course, the big data revolution nowadays enables one to very quickly combine and correlate massive amounts of data (much of it is unstructured).
 At the same time, the emergence of more and more sophisticated, self-learning artificial intelligence systems enables us to not only collect, but also to interpret information.
-The first tools that enable structured reports created by artificial intelligence to be obtained are already available (Fig. 5).
+Already the first tools are available that enable obtaining structured reports created by artificial intelligence (Fig. 5).